 Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
 The use of placebos in cancer clinical trials is rare overall and even more uncommon in childhood cancer research.
 When they are used, placebos are usually combined with standard treatment in most cancer clinical trials.
 And, it is done with the full knowledge of the participants.
 Find out more about placebos in cancer clinical trials.

-It is important that the child, and especially adolescents, participate in the discussion and decision-making process surrounding clinical trials, depending on their level of understanding and their desire to participate.
+It is important that the patient, especially adolescents, participate in the discussion and decision-making process surrounding clinical trials, depending on their level of understanding and their desire to participate.
 Young adults over age 18 are adults and need to be the primary decision maker and will be expected to sign a form indicating "informed consent" has taken place.
-The concept of informed consent described more below.
+The concept of informed consent is described more below.

 Patient safety and informed consent

 To join a clinical trial, parents and children must participate in a process known as informed consent.
 During informed consent, the doctor should:

 Describe all of the treatment options so that the parent and child understand how the new treatment differs from the standard treatment

 List all of the risks of the new treatment, which may or may not be different than the risks of the standard treatment